Get access to everything we publish when you sign up for Outside+.

 As reported by the Burlington Free Press, the incident that took place on September 13 was the result of a COVID screening request by a door greeter.
 The customer in question, Burlington resident Bill Atkinson, refused to comply with OGE’s policy for screening shoppers before they enter the store.

-“This man wanted to come in and was told he couldn’t because he wouldn’t answer our screening questions appropriately,” OGE owner Marc Sherman told SNEWS.
+“This man wanted to come in and was told he couldn’t because he wouldn’t answer our screening questions appropriately,” OGE owner Marc Sherman told OBJ.
 “When he tried to go in the store anyway, our staff member got in the way.
 He put his hands around the employee’s neck, and they ended up on the ground.
 The customer ended up getting charged with assault.”

 Since the pandemic began, retailers across the country have seen a spike in incidents like this one.
 So much so, in fact, that the Crisis Prevention Institute in Milwaukee, which has trained professionals in workplace violence prevention since 1980, launched a specific set of tools last week for dealing with coronavirus-related confrontations in retail settings.
 Created in partnership with the National Retail Federation Foundation, the trainings are designed specifically for some of the common challenges retailers face, like mask requirements and occupancy limits.